rpede/MobileProgramming24/_working_with_data/jokes.md

 You will also need another package such as [audioplayers](https://pub.dev/packages/audioplayers) to play the sound.

-Third your app will need secrets to access the speech cloud service.
+Third, your app will need secrets to access the speech cloud service.
-As you know, one should never commit such to source repository.
+As you know, one should never commit secrets to source repository.
 You can store the secrets in a `.env` file and read them using [flutter_dotenv](https://pub.dev/packages/flutter_dotenv).